Yes, tech can help lower stress with Parkinson’s.

 Smart technology

 In this day and age, “Siri” and “Alexa” have become household names.
 There is no shortage of things that we can do hands-free using smart technology.
-And for people with Parkinson’s, anything that saves time, makes household chores easier, or puts our minds at ease while we’re away from home, are effective ways to reduce stress in our daily lives.
+For people with Parkinson’s, anything that saves time, makes household chores easier, or puts our minds at ease while we’re away from home, are effective ways to reduce stress in our daily lives.

 With the advent of smart technology, we can adjust the temperature and lighting in our homes through voice command.
 We can scour the internet for our favorite recipe while elbow-deep in cookie dough.
 We can install security cameras in our home and use an app to make sure the dog didn’t get into the cookie jar while we were out running errands.